yiyuan-he/ai-agents-sample-apps/genesis-poc/README.md

 2. Navigate to the "Log groups" section in the left sidebar.
 3. Select the `aws/spans` log group to view your trace data.
+4. Select the configured log group to view your logs and metrics data i.e. `test/genesis`.

 <img width="2543" alt="Screenshot 2025-04-17 at 11 47 15 AM" src="https://github.com/user-attachments/assets/b5560a47-4f2f-44a5-8ac7-e91c61ccd3e7" />